Missouri Partnership Project

 Targeted Acreage: 5,000

-The Missouri program is one of more than 10 new projects that ESMC is launching this year with its members to test and further refine its voluntary market program prior to full market launch in 2022.
-The pilots will test ESMC’s processes for credit generation and sales and ensure all other program aspects are operational and meet grower (supplier) and buyer needs.
+The biodiversity pilot project is the latest in a portfolio of more than 10 projects ESMC has launched to test and refine its market program for full market launch in 2022.
+The pilots test ESMC’s processes for credit generation and sales and ensure all other program aspects are operational and meet grower and buyer needs.

 May 2021 Update: Soil Sampling Has Started on Enrolled Fields